osilander/bacterial-genomics-intro/ngs-qc/index.rst

 #.
 Quality assessment

-PhiX genome
+Watch out: PhiX174 DNA
 -----------

-`PhiX <https://en.wikipedia.org/wiki/Phi_X_174>`__ is a nontailed bacteriophage with a single-stranded DNA and a genome with 5386 nucleotides.
+`PhiX174 <https://en.wikipedia.org/wiki/Phi_X_174>`_ (PhiX for short) is a nontailed bacteriophage with a single-stranded DNA genome with 5386 nucleotides.
-PhiX is used as a quality and calibration control for `sequencing runs <http://www.illumina.com/products/by-type/sequencing-kits/cluster-gen-sequencing-reagents/phix-control-v3.html>`__.
-PhiX is often added at a low known concentration, spiked in the same lane along with the sample or used as a separate lane.
+Please take a minute to read this page describing how PhiX is used as a quality and calibration control for `sequencing runs <http://www.illumina.com/products/by-type/sequencing-kits/cluster-gen-sequencing-reagents/phix-control-v3.html>`__.
+Briefly, PhiX is often added at a low known concentration, spiked in the same lane along with the sample or used as a separate lane.
-As the concentration of the genome is known, one can calibrate the instruments.
+As the concentration of the genome is known, one can calibrate the instruments, which is required for collecting accurate data.
+The PhiX DNA also serves as a positive control (we know the DNA is of high quality).

-Thus, PhiX genomic sequences need to be removed before processing your data further as this constitutes a deliberate contamination [MUKHERJEE2015]_.
+However, this means that after sequencing, PhiX genomic sequences need to be removed before processing your data further as this constitutes a deliberate contamination [MUKHERJEE2015]_.
 The steps involve mapping all reads to the "known" PhiX genome, and removing all of those sequence reads from the data.

-However, your sequencing provider might not have used PhiX, thus you need to read the protocol carefully, or just do this step in any case.
+However, your sequencing provider might not have used PhiX.
+Thus you should read the protocol carefully, or just do this step in any case.

 .. attention::